kritzikratzi/ofxNative/readme.md

 	✓  = Implemented
-	✗  = Missing (implemented empty... calling it won't hurt, but does nothing)
+	※  = Uses a workaround, because it doesn't exist in that form for this operating system ✗  = Missing (implementation empty... calling it won't hurt, but does nothing)